-Welcome to the Institute of Feminist and Gender Studies at the University of Ottawa
+Welcome to the Institute of Feminist and Gender Studies of the University of Ottawa

-In 2012 we launched our newly designed undergraduate program in women’s studies.
-The revamped program introduced a series of new courses and specialities that reflect the dynamism of the field of feminist and gender studies.
-These changes highlight three cutting-edge themes in the field, which build upon and solidify the already-existing strengths of our faculty members:
+In 2012, we launched our new undergraduate programs; these include a series of new courses and specialties that reflect the dynamism of feminist and gender studies.
+These changes highlight three cutting-edge themes that build on and reinforce the strengths of our faculty:

 • Feminism and transnationalism

 • Gender, body and sexuality

 The Institute continues to grow with demands for feminist and critical-gender education at the graduate level and the need to offer programs in French in these areas.
 For students, the location of the Institute in Canada's Capital provides a rich context in which they can work and interact not only with Anglophone and Francophone researchers, but also with members of political parties and the federal government, as well as activists from various women's organizations and NGOs.

 If you would like to know more about our programs, do not hesitate to contact us, we will be pleased to inform you.